forntoh/LcdMenu/docs/source/overview/getting-started.rst

 For detailed information on how to use |project|, check out the :doc:`API Reference </reference/api/index>`.

-In the next chapter, we will go through the different components of the library and how to use them to create more complex menu systems.
+In the next chapters, we will go through the different components of the library and how to use them to create more complex menu systems.